Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_9.md

 ![](media/03466.png){ #fig:03466 width=75% }

 _PIN diode attenuator: PIN diodes function as voltage variable resistors.
-After Lin [\[LCC\]](#LCC.bibitem)._
+After Lin @LCC._

 The PIN diodes are arranged in a π-attenuator network.
 The anti-series diodes cancel some harmonic distortion compared with a single series diode.
 The fixed 1.25 V supply forward biases the parallel diodes, which not only conducting DC current from ground via the resistors, but also, conduct RF to ground through the diodes\' capacitors.
 The control voltage V~control~, increases current through the parallel diodes as it increases.
 This decreases the resistance and attenuation, passing more RF from input to output.
 Attenuation is about 3 dB at V~control~= 5 V. Attenuation is 40 dB at V~control~= 1 V with flat frequency response to 2 gHz.
 At V~control~= 0.5 V, attenuation is 80 dB at 10 MHz.
-However, the frequency response varies too much to use. [\[LCC\]](#LCC.bibitem)
+However, the frequency response varies too much to use. @LCC

 ## Computational circuits{ #sec:xtocid157063413 }